Call us today:

 Type 01 (Slip-On) Flanges – API International Manufacturing Scope

-Type 01 flanges are designed to simply slip over the pipe after which they need to be welded in place.
-This approach allows efficient alignment during the installation process, and, at the same time, it maintains consistent bolt patterns and sealing geometry.
-Dimensional tolerances, bolt circle placement, flange thickness, and facing geometry are governed directly by EN 1092-1 tables.
+Type 01 flanges are designed to simply slip over the pipe, after which they are welded in place.
+This approach allows for efficient alignment during the installation process while simultaneously maintaining consistent bolt patterns and sealing geometry.
+Every critical metric—including dimensional tolerances, bolt circle placement, flange thickness, and facing geometry—is governed directly by EN 1092-1 tables.
+By adhering to these strict parameters, Type 01 flanges provide a reliable, standardized solution for diverse industrial applications.

 DIN flange